Hello, and welcome.

 Who am I?

 What is shared here has been shared before by more advanced souls than me.
 My influences include Rupert Spira, A. Ramana, Ramana Maharshi, David Godman, Craig Holliday, and Eckhart Tolle.
-My first teacher was Myo Wol Son-sa of the Cincinnati Zen Center, who I knew as my boss at a Fortune 500 company.
+My first teacher was Myogetsu Osho (now Myo Wol Son-sa) of the Cincinnati Zen Center, who I knew as my boss at a Fortune 500 company and likely the most spiritually advanced District Manager a seeker could ever hope for.
 All I offer here is my amalgamation of their teachings, and the opportunity for dialogue if you are interested.

-As for me, I have a B.A. in Psychology and am working towards an M.S in Marriage & Family Therapy.
-I’ve undergone intensive training in meditation at the AHAM Retreat & Training Center in North Carolina, and I studied Integral Yoga at Satchidananda Ashram (Yogaville) in Virginia.
-I received my RYT-200 from the Yoga & Ayurveda Center, located in Bangor, PA.
+As for me, I have a B.A. in Psychology and am working concurrently towards an M.A. in Psychology and an M.S in Marriage & Family Therapy.
+I’ve undergone intensive training in meditation at the AHAM Retreat & Training Center in North Carolina and studied Integral Yoga at Satchidananda Ashram (Yogaville) in Virginia.
+I received my Yoga teacher training from the Yoga & Ayurveda Center in Bangor, PA., where I am also a certified Ayurveda specialist.
 I myself reside in Texas.

 I would love to hear from you.
 Use the comment box below, or send me an email: email@example.com